PM backs transition in Venezuela after Trump says US will ‘run’ country

 Sir Keir Starmer has backed a transition of power in Venezuela after Donald Trump announced the US would “run” the country until a new government takes over.

-The Prime Minister insisted “we shed no tears” over the end of Nicolas Maduro’s regime and said the UK would discuss the “evolving situation” with American counterparts over the coming days.
+The Prime Minister insisted his Labour administration will “shed no tears” over the end of Nicolas Maduro’s regime and said Britain would discuss the “evolving situation” with American counterparts over the coming days.

-The operation followed months of pressure from Washington on the oil-rich South American nation, which Mr Trump said America would run until a “safe, proper and judicious transition” could take place.
+The operation followed months of pressure from Washington on the country, which Mr Trump said America would run until a “safe, proper and judicious transition” could take place.

 In a statement on Sunday evening, Sir Keir said: “The UK has long supported a transition of power in Venezuela.